 A quality backlink comes from relevant authoritative domains in your niche.
 If the website linking to your site has a high Domain Authority and has similar content, your backlink will be good for SEO.

-Having backlink from such sources may have a negative impact on your SEO.
+Having backlinks from such sources may have a negative impact on your SEO.

 To avoid having bad backlinks, you have to perform a quick website audit.

 There are many online website auditing tools available online.
-But, I personally refer SEMrush tool.
+But, I prefer the SEMrush tool.

 SEMrush is an all-in-one digital marketing suite with tools for all of the following professional services: